canonical/launchpad-manual/how-to/develop-with-buildd.rst

 4: ``builder_proxy_port`` from ``3128`` to ``none``

-In ``launchpad/launchpad/lib/lp/services/config/schema-lazr.conf`` under the ``[oci]`` tag add a pair of private and public keys in order to be able to add oci credentials, valid example below:
+In ``launchpad/launchpad/lib/lp/services/config/schema-lazr.conf`` under the ``[oci]`` tag add a pair of private and public keys in order to be able to add OCI credentials, valid example below:

 1: ``registry_secrets_private_key``: ``U6mw5MTwo+7F+t86ogCw+GXjcoOJfK1f9G/khlqhXc4=``